 It gets harder when you decide you have to do something about the ‘situation’ escalating at school, when you don’t want your home life and school life to intersect.

 I know after Alex’s latest episode getting pushed around that I can’t just stand by and let it happen anymore.
 I’m seventeen and I’ve been standing around letting things happen for most of my life.
 Sometimes you just get this fire in your belly.
 When you know there’s injustices happening right in front of your face, there comes a breaking point.
-Mine is today, when Alex got his face ploughed into a row of lockers by shock-jock Will Severe.
+Mine is today, when Alex got his face ploughed into a row of lockers by shock-jock Will Carter.

 Will, like my father, is kind of a poster child for intolerance.
 I don’t have the strength to do anything about it at home, but I’ll be damned if I’m going to let it happen again at school.